 - High coverage ;

-- Better resistance to chalking.
+- Better resistance to "chalking".

 Nowadays, organic pigments are essentially azo pigments (yellow, green, purple), phthalocyanines (blue, green) and quinacridones (red, purple).
+They have a greater coloring power than mineral pigments, but are often more transparent.
+Their behavior in the light is average.

 The metallic pigments are metals or alloys in the form of powders, obtained by spraying or by chemical precipitation.
+They are mainly used in fine arts.

 It does not exist, for the names of colors used by the manufacturers, a rigorous control of origin of the name.
 For example, under the name "Earth of Siena", one can find : a natural ground extracted near Siena, simply ground and sieved, a natural earth of another origin having a tone and a similar chemical composition or a mixture of different natural materials.